 Course What you need to know

-Aerified this week: Bartley Cavanaugh, Catta Verdera, Plumas Lake
+Aerified last week: Bartley Cavanaugh, Catta Verdera, Plumas Lake

 See something we should check out?
 Call Steve Pajak at (916) 326-5526.

 © Copyright The Sacramento Bee.
 All rights reserved.

 What You Should Know About Comments on Sacbee.com

 Sacbee.com is happy to provide a forum for reader interaction, discussion, feedback and reaction to our stories.
 However, we reserve the right to delete inappropriate comments or ban users who can't play nice.
 (See our full terms of service here.)

 Here are some rules of the road:

 Keep your comments civil.
 Don't insult one another or the subjects of our articles.
 If you think a comment violates our guidelines click the "Report Abuse" link to notify the moderators.
 Responding to the comment will only encourage bad behavior.